damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 ### Examples of how this pricing might affect you

 - Currently on Basic with 3 users?
-Your cost goes from $390 to $117.
+Your cost decreases from $390 to $117.
 - Currently on Basic with 10 users?
 Your cost stays the same, $390.
 - Currently on Standard with 100 users with Premium Support?
 Your cost increases from $4900 to $8850
 - Currently on Standard with 110 users with Premium Support?
 Your cost decreases from $9800 to $9735